Breaking Down Uncontested Divorces in Washington

 In the broadest sense, an uncontested divorce could be said to include any divorce in which the parties are not actively fighting over the terms of the divorce.
 This generally means that they are following a process other than litigation.
 Even if the parties aren’t fighting, however, there are specific steps to make sure the process runs smoothly.
 Thus, even the most amicable of splits would benefit from the help of a Seattle divorce attorney.

 Strictly speaking, an uncontested divorce in Washington is a divorce where no Response has been filed by the Respondent to Petitioner’s Petition for Divorce.
 Since there is no Response, there is no “contest” to whatever Petitioner has requested in the Petition.
 If the deadline for the Response passes (typically 20 days after service), then the Petitioner can ask the court for an order of default which then allows the Petitioner to finalize the divorce without further input from the Respondent.
 If you are the Respondent, you do NOT want this to happen.
 If you do not have a chance to review and object to the final orders, you could easily find that the final orders contain things you did not anticipate and would not have agreed to.
 Therefore, make sure you timely file a Response!

 Is a Joint Petition for Divorce Only for Uncontested Divorces?

 Sometimes the parties might file a Joint Petition for Divorce.
 This means they have both signed the Petition and both parties are asking the court for a divorce.
-This does not necessarily mean the divorce is uncontested, as they may still disagree on what the divorce settlement should look like, but as a general rule parties who file a Joint Petition are probably working together to reach agreement on the divorce terms.
+This does not necessarily mean the divorce is uncontested, as they may still disagree on what the divorce settlement should look like, but as a general rule parties who file a Joint Petition are probably working together to reach an agreement on the divorce terms.

 The Next Steps in a Washington Uncontested Divorce